 By Daryl Lee Spiewak, CEM, TEM, CFM, CEM Commissioner, Past ASPEP President, Emergency Action Coordinator, Brazos River Authority, Waco, Texas

-Final Tip.
-I can't say this often enough so I will repeat myself.
-Proper documentation is the key for your entire application packet.
-It is your responsibility to document all of the application packet requirements.
+Just as with other candidates for the CEM, proper documentation is the key for military applications too.
 Provide explanatory notes and corroborating documentation for any discrepancies or potentially confusing areas in your application packet.
-They help the Commissioners to more fully understand your claims.
-Proper and complete documentation will speed up the review process and normally results in a positive recommendation for award of your AEM or CEM.
+When in doubt, provide more explanatory documentation rather than less.
+The documentation helps the commissioners to more fully understand your claims.
+Proper and complete documentation will speed up the review process and should result in a positive recommendation for award of your CEM.

 AEM® and CEM® are registered trademarks of the International Association of Emergency Managers.